aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en.rst.txt

        4:     pass
     -->5: else if True:
                 ^

-    My best guess: you meant to use Python's 'elif' keyword but wrote 'else if' instead
+    My best guess:
+      You meant to use Python's 'elif' keyword but wrote 'else if' instead

 SyntaxError - elif, not elseif